top of page

 Even if you are an existing Voigtländer user, we urge you to first read our detailed article on Understanding Voigtländer Lenses.
 It is important that you know how the names & designs came about, though they are totally independent of each other, but there is always a pattern that makes understanding the overall philosophy better.

 We will try to objectively explain what each one of these designs have to offer.
 If that resonates with what you have in your mind too, then this article has met its goal of providing those helpful pointers & directions.
-It is further important to mention that the commonality for all our lenses regardless of their design configuration is that they will give you the signature Voigtländer 3D rendering (or subject roundness), rich colours regardless of the coating, excellent micro-contrast and very balanced skin tones - this in itself is a major feat to have and you get that even with our most affordable leses.
+It is further important to mention that the commonality for all our lenses regardless of their design configuration is that they will give you the signature Voigtländer 3D rendering (or subject roundness), rich colours regardless of the coating, excellent micro-contrast and very balanced skin tones - this in itself is a major feat to have and you get that even with our most affordable lenses.
 The simple reason is that they all share the same glass elements with highest refractive index and coatings.

 So no choice is good or bad - a price of the lens is not a measure of its image quality & performance either.
 As we have said it several times, all lenses have their own unique individual characteristics.
 This is what set them apart and this what one must always be looking for in a lens, regardless of its technical prowess.